gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 the HSM are unavailable.

 > [!CAUTION]
-> Be cautious when entering the password: the number of failed logon attempts is
+> Be careful when entering the password: most HSMs allow only a limited number of consecutive failed logon attempts (typically 3–15).
-> limited, typically between 3 and 15.
-If this limit is exceeded, the HSM will
-> lock itself up and will require intervention from the certification authority to
+> Exceeding this limit will lock the device, requiring intervention from the certification authority to restore access.
-> restore access.

 By default, an HSM logon is required for each cryptographic operation.
 In a server context, however, it is necessary to perform the logon automatically and persist it for longer.